University Mental Health

 - Improve understanding among students and staff of the role the environment and community can play in protecting student mental health.

 - Raise awareness of the specific challenges students face with regards to support for their mental health and influence education institutions and health providers to work collaboratively so all in higher education can thrive.

-If you know someone already at university then you can get involved in University Mental Health Day (UMHD18).
-Anyone can sign up for the UMHD18 newsletter, you can check to see what activities are happening on their university campus or they can get involved in running an activity themselves (Campaign Toolkit).
+If you know someone already at university then you can get involved in the University Mental Health Days (UMHD).
+Anyone can sign up, you can check to see what activities are happening on their university campus or they can get involved in running an activity themselves (Campaign Toolkit).
 Most importantly there are some amazing resources for anyone concerned about their own or someone else’s mental health

 ‘Being at university raises a number of new challenges to students’ mental health and wellbeing.
 The years spent at university coincide with the peak age of onset for a range of mental health difficulties, with 75% of all mental health difficulties developing by mid-20s. ‘